in

 Thar Movie Review: Plot

 The plot of Thar is set in 1985 in the area of the Thar desert.
-Surekha Singh, a police inspector, is waiting for an opportunity to prove his worth and, not being a mere watchman, gets what he wants when someone kills Suwa drastically.
-And then a few more mishappenings take place, giving Police a headache.
-There are Dacoits, there is a subplot of Afeem Mafias, and there’s Siddharth (Harshvarrdhan Kapoor).
-Everyone in the story has a different motive, and telling anything over that will be counted as a spoiler.
-The first half of the movie will keep you engaged with gripping suspense but will fall hard on your face as the second half proceeds, and the story comes to its end.
+Surekha Singh, a police inspector, is waiting for an opportunity to prove his worth, and, not being a mere watchman, he gets what he wants when someone kills Suwa drastically.
+And then a few more mishappenings take place, giving the Police a headache.
+There are Dacoitsa subplot of Afeem Mafias, and Siddharth (Harshvarrdhan Kapoor).
+Everyone in the story has a different motive, and telling anything over that will be a spoiler.
+The movie’s first half will keep you engaged with gripping suspense but will fall hard on your face as the second half proceeds and the story ends.

 Thar Movie Review: Aesthetics

 It will not be fair not to praise the aesthetic beauty of the movie.
-You will be taken to the loneliness, and brownish shade of Thar never like before and in the most realistic approach.
-Every shot serves you with a palpable beauty of sand, rocks, desiccated terrain, the barren hills, and the omnipresent dust.
+You will be taken to the loneliness and brownish shade of Thar never like before and in the most realistic approach.
+Every shot gives you a palpable beauty of sand, rocks, desiccated terrain, the barren hills, and the omnipresent dust.
 You will surely feel the heat of Marusthal.
 Bollywood has showcased nothing like that ever before, and for that, Thar deserves a round of applause.

 Thar Movie Review: Music

-It is not a typical Bollywood movie which means the musical approach is unusual too.
-There is one original song in the movie, while the other lyrics are from Rajasthani folk music.
-You will not be served with too much or not too less.
+It is not a typical Bollywood movie, so the musical approach is also unusual.
+The movie has one original song, while the other lyrics are from Rajasthani folk music.
+You will not be served with too much or not too little.
 The background music fits perfectly with the virgin landscapes depicted throughout the movie.

 Thar Movie Review: Direction